skywind3000/asynctasks.vim/README.md

 let g:asynctasks_config_name = '.git/tasks.ini'
 ```

-When you have multiple local configurations to load, a comma separated list (or just a list) can also be accepted:
+When you get multiple local configurations to load, a comma separated list (or just a list) can also be accepted:

 ```VimL
 let g:asynctasks_config_name = '.tasks,.git/tasks.ini,.svn/tasks.ini'